Academic Program Policies

 4. OIST Curriculum Requirements

-In discussion with the Mentor, MSc graduate entrants may receive up to a 10-credit dispensation at enrollment to elective coursework requirements, dependent on their educational background and proposed area of research.
 All students should be aware, however, that preliminary thesis supervisors may require further coursework be undertaken as a prerequisite of accepting students into their unit for thesis research.
 Likewise, the Dean of Graduate School, the Thesis Committee or the Curriculum and Examinations Committee may require students undertake further coursework when deemed necessary.

 All credit requirements must be attained before submission of the final PhD thesis for examination.